Lessons from Henri Cartier-Bresson

 Cartier was famously a master of “the decisive moment”, but to me, that wasn’t his strongest said.
-What I’m more impressed with is how he framed a photograph and worked with composition in photography.
+What impressed me the most was how he framed a photograph and worked with composition in photography.

 Henri Cartier-Bresson was a French photographer who is widely regarded as one of the pioneers of modern photojournalism and street photography.
 Born in 1908, Cartier-Bresson began his career as a painter before turning to photography in the 1930s.
 He co-founded the Magnum Photos agency in 1947 with other prominent photographers and worked as a photojournalist for various magazines and newspapers.